Hunt.io 3.0: Threat Hunting, Redefined

 • Related infrastructure you can pivot into from historical values

-Threat Actor Enablers
+Threat Activity Enablers

 Turns abused legitimate services into a structured map of attacker infrastructure so teams can investigate faster.